Mujahideen Brigades: Leadership

+According to local sources, the leaders and founders of the Palestinian Mujahideen Movement are from the Al-Hasayna and Abu Sharia families in Gaza, and have Bedouin roots.
+On 23 November 2023, the homes of the Al-Hasayna and Abu Sharia families were destroyed in an airstrike, that allegedly killed 93 Palestinians.
+Neither side acknowledged a possible target, and only civilian casualties were reported.
+On 23 November 2023 the secretary general of the Mujahedeen Movement, Asaad Abu Sharia, stated that numerous members of his immediate and extended family had been killed in airstrikes.
+The group said this included their leader's wife and children, his older brother Bassam Attia Abu Sharia, and multiple members of the leader's extended family.
+They also said the leader's family had been previously targeted at the beginning of the war, killing his sister and three generations of her family.

 Militant activity

 The Mujahideen Brigades have claimed responsibility for direct fights against Israel and are known to operate in cooperation with other Palestinian militant groups.

 The Mujahideen Brigades' primary role is engaging in armed guerrilla warfare against Israel, focusing on both direct military confrontations and rocket fire.
 Their operations have been part of the larger conflict between Israel and Palestinian militant groups.
 They conduct military training and maneuvers in the Gaza Strip.
 These drills and training are aimed at enhancing their fighters' combat skills and simulating offensive operations against Israeli targets.

 Over the years, the movement became a member of the Hamas-led government in Gaza and cooperated with it in operations, supplying weapons and training.

 2012 hostage taking plans

 In 2012, a cell of the movement from Hebron and the Gaza Strip planned to kidnap an Israeli citizen, as a bargaining chip for the release of members of the movement imprisoned in Israel.

+Mujahideen Brigades member Shehadeh Abu al-Qiaan seen in an IDF uniform shortly after enlisting.